rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 They are not omniscient.
 They are not omnipresent.

-And thankfully for us, the fallen angels are subject to God's sovereignty, who allows this battle of will for our salvation.
+And thankfully for us, fallen angels are subject to God's sovereignty.
+He allows this battle of will for our salvation.